 What is a Bipartite Graph?

-A bipartite graph, sometimes referred to as a bigraph, is a type of graph used in data structures in computer science, whose vertices can be divided into two sets such that vertices of different sets are connected in some way and there are no internal connections.
-Let us suppose that the vertices are divided into two groups, V1 and V2, and there will be no adjacent vertices in V1 or V2.
+A bipartite graph, also referred to as a bigraph, is a type of graph used in data structures in computer science.
+The vertices in these graphs can be divided into two sets such that the vertices of different sets are connected, but no internal connections exist.

-As you can see, by looking at a graph, you cannot determine whether it is bipartite or not.
+You cannot determine whether it is bipartite or not just by looking at it.
 You will have to visualize it using the disjoint set diagram to confirm that it is a bipartite graph.

 Properties of a Bipartite Graph